ansible-collections/ibm_zos_core/docs/source/community_guides_docs/zos_ansible_module_testing.rst

 Mocking z/OS Packages, Methods, and Functions
 -------------------------------------------------------
-Unit tests should not require access to a z/OS system for execution.
-When functions or methods are dependent on a missing z/OS Python package, such as `zoautil_py`, the imports of both the package and direct calls to the missing library should be "mocked".
+Unit tests do not require access to a z/OS system for execution.
+When functions or methods are dependent on a missing z/OS Python package such as `zoautil_py`, the imports of both the package and direct calls to the missing library should be "mocked".